 “Yeah?
 What are we gonna do if they decide they want to eat something at Mama Mia’s and start a fight?”

 “Teresa, they don’t mess with old ladies.
 Besides, we're going to eat at Pat's.”

 “Speak for yourself, I’m not old.”
 She said.

-When we got to the Italian Market and parked the car at the three dollar lot on Washington Avenue, we were approached by some guy, who said he was from Social Security and was taking a poll.
+When we got to the Italian Market and parked the car at the three dollar lot on Washington Avenue, we were approached by some guy, who looked like Alec Baldwin, saying he was from the Trump campaign and was taking a poll.
 Teresa broke his pencil and told him to get lost.